Plantagenet Of Lancaster

 The rebel lords gathered support and in retaliation took London.
 Warwick met the forces loyal to the king at Northampton, defeated them, and took the unfortunate Henry captive back to London.
 York returned from exile and laid formal claim to the throne.
 When asked why he had not previously done so, he responded that "though right for a time lies silent, yet it rotteth not, nor shall it perish."
 A compromise was agreed on, whereupon Henry VI was to keep the throne for the rest of his lifetime but the succession was to go to York and his heirs.
 No one for a moment expected that the spirited Margaret would accept the disinheriting of her son and this proved to be the case.

-Queen Margaret lead a Lancastrian army to attack the Duke of York at his castle at Sandal.
+Queen Margaret lead a Lancastrian army to attack the Duke of York at his castle at Sandal at Wakefield.
 The Duke was killed leading an impulsive charge against the Lancastrian forces, as was Salisbury and York's second son, the seventeen year old Edmund, Earl of Rutland, whose pleas for his life were ignored.
 The Queen had their heads impaled on spikes on the city walls of York.

 Edward, Earl of March, York's able eldest son, aged eighteen and now leader of the Yorkist cause, retaliated and defeated the Lancastrians at Mortimers Cross.
 He continued to utterly crush the Lancastrian cause at the decisive and bloody Battle of Towton in Yorkshire.
 Margaret and her son took flight to Scotland where they found refuge and the new Duke of York was crowned at Westminster as King Edward IV.
 King Henry VI was eventually taken prisoner in Lancashire and imprisoned in the Tower of London.

 The Restoration of Henry VI